hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/02f-Interact.md

     + `mouseenter`: mouse moving from the parent element to child element
     + `mouseleave`: mouse leaving the surface of the element
     + `mouseout`: mouse moving to outside the bounds of the original element or a child of the original element
-    + `mousemove`: mouse moving over an element, each time the mouse moves

 + Mouse position relative to the canvas
   + viewport coordinate